quinfer/Economics-of-RAG/README.md

 # Economics of RAG
- In collaboration with perplexity.ai this is a short thought piece on potential ways to evaluate the economics impact of RAG.
+This repo contains a detailed description of our latest research project on the feasibility of AI in understand and enhancing regulatory compliance in investment management.